 This week Emerson was back to school as a fourth grader.
 She loves her teachers and so far I am loving what they're teaching her and her classmates.
 I'm also loving being back into more of a routine.
 Wake, do a bit of social, have my breakfast, hit the gym, come home long enough to drink some coffee, take Emerson to school, and then get on with my day.
 I was doing the first part all summer, but without the need to go back out and take Emerson to school I often caught myself at noon still in my gym clothes feeling both lazy and overwhelmed.
 I think the more routine I have and the more responsibilities, the more productive I become.

 While it's still in the 90s here in the DC area, my heart (and my editorial calendar) is feeling fall.
 While you won't see me consuming anything pumpkin spiced for a long while (if ever TBH), I will be featuring some fall clothes.
-Thing is, I wear it on a Tuesday, you see it but don't do anything about it for a week or so, it then take a week to be delivered and next thing you know it's October.
+Thing is, I wear it on a Tuesday, you see it but don't do anything about it for a week or so, it then if you choose to order the item I wear it will take a week to be delivered.
+Next thing you know it's October.
 So while I sweat in my suiting on a late summer day, I'm trying to hook you up for a fashionable fall.
 However, I'll try to pepper in everyday looks both here and on Instagram Stories so you can see how I transition between the seasons and feel fall in my heart instead of hyperthermia!

 “I know I’m supposed to feel grateful that the fashion gods have deigned to care about mortal women my age, but mostly I feel bored.
 Caught between the Scylla of ageism and the Charybdis of capitalism, the older model is something I side-eye.”
 I loved this piece by Chelsea G. Summers for Racked; it sums up a lot of the feels I have about the Lauren Hutton, May Musks, and Joan Didions becoming silver-haired icons for the fashion industry.